joelharkes/vscode_email_viewer/README.md

 # Email Viewer for VS Code

+> **Note:** This extension replaces the previously published `joel-harkes.emlviewer`.
+If you had the old version installed, please uninstall it and install this one instead.

 View and edit `.eml` email files directly in VS Code — headers, HTML body, text body, and attachments — all in a single structured editor.

 ![Email Viewer screenshot](images/screenshot_vscode.png)